 Further, POWERGRID is playing a significant role in carrying forward the distribution reforms through undertaking Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY) and Integrated Power Development Scheme (IPDS) works on behalf of the Govt. of India in the country.

 POWERGRID has emerged as a strong player in South Asia and is playing an active role in formation of a strong SAARC grid for effective utilization of resources for mutual benefits.
 Presently, various electrical interconnections exist between India & Bhutan, India & Nepal and India & Bangladesh.
 Further, the interconnection between India & Bhutan, India & Nepal and India & Bangladesh are being strengthened for substantial exchange of power across the borders.

 POWERGRID is offering consultancy services to various National clients & International clients, including many South Asian, African, and Middle East countries.

+POWERGRID is implementing the prestigious and State of the Art, Renewable Energy Management Centres (REMC) for managing the renewable generation integration and operation which shall include a host of activities from renewable energy forecasting to energy balancing and generation scheduling.
 In Smart transmission, POWERGRID has been implementing Synchrophasor Technology in its Wide Area Measurement System (WAMS) Project through installation of PMUs (Phasor Measurement Units) at different locations in all regions across the country, which facilitates better visualization and situational awareness of the grid events such as grid robustness, oscillations, angle/ voltage instability, system margin etc. as well as decision support tools.
 POWERGRID also acts as 'nodal point' in prestigious "India Smart Grid Task Force" Secretariat for Government's activities related to Smart Grid.